Why Website Speed Matters for Performance & SEO

 8. Implement Lazy Loading

 Lazy loading defers off‑screen images and iframes until they enter the viewport, reducing initial load and speeding up Time to Interactive .
-Use native loading=”lazy” attributes for <img> and <iframe> where supported, and polyfills for older browsers.
-This approach is especially beneficial for long pages with many media elements.
+Use native loading=”lazy” attributes for and

 9. Minimize HTTP Requests & External Resources